conjuga/conjuga/_posts/2025/03/28/2025-03-28-french-verb-conjugation-verbe-Aboyer-subjunctive-past.md

 ---

-Improve your French learning experience with our [French Conjugation App]({{site.appStore.url}}).
+Improve your French learning experience with our [Conjuga]({{site.appStore.url}}).
 Practice more verbs and enhance your language skills on the go!

 Stay tuned for more guides on French verb conjugations to boost your language learning journey!